Informal Learning for our Community

 If you have parking questions, please call ETSU at Kingsport Downtown, 423-354-5200.

-The classroom building may be entered through the two front, ground-level entrances located on Market Street.
+The classroom building may be entered through the two front, ground-level entrances located on Clay and Market Streets.
 Physically handicapped members may enter through these doors.
 Persons with disabilities who require special assistance or seating are requested to call ETSU at Kingsport Downtown at (423) 354-5200 for arrangements.

 You can also find us on Facebook.